benansell/lobo/README.md

 * Default console reporter that displays a summary of the test run
 * Watch mode that builds and runs the tests when the source code is updated
-* Checks elm-package.json in base directory and test directory for missing source directories and packages
+* Checks elm.json for missing source directories and packages
 * Friendly error output
 * Test suite generation
 * Test suite analysis that checks for hidden and over exposed tests